ChrisCodes0206/LeetCodePractice/README.md

 ## Repository Structure

 The repository is organized into different folders based on topics, problem types, or tags.
-Each folder contains solutions to problems, along with explanations and the thought process behind each solution.
+Each folder contains solutions to problems, explanations and the thought process behind each solution will be provided in a README file in each folder.

+**Note:** Some problems might not have an explanation or walk through as they were solved before the repo was created and therefore I wont be doing a walk through as it is easier to explain in the moment of solving the problem.

 ### Example Structure:
 - `arrays/` - Solutions and explanations for array-related problems.